 1. Helps Set the Right Prices

 When a business knows exactly how much it costs to produce a product or service, it can set a price that covers the cost and brings in profit.
 If prices are too low, the company may lose money.
-If they’re too high, customers may go elsewhere.
+If they are too high, customers may go elsewhere.
 Cost analysis helps find the balance.

 2. Finds Areas of Waste

-Sometimes, businesses spend money on things they don’t really need or spend more than they should.
+Sometimes, businesses spend money on things they do not really need or spend more than they should.
 Cost analysis shines a light on these areas.
 Once spotted, the business can make changes to stop wasting money.

 3. Improves Business Efficiency